pyladiesams/advanced-pandas-nov2019/README.md

-# A deep dive into Pandas
+# A Deep Dive into Advanced Pandas
 ### Level: Advanced
 ### Presentation: (where your audience can find the presentation)